-OTA REVIEW OF REPORT TO THE SECRETARY OF THE DEPARTMENT OF VETERARS AFFAIR ON THE ASSOCIATION BETWEEN ADVERS HEALTH EFFECTS AND EXPOSURE TO AGES ORANGE, SUBMITTED BY SPECIAL ASSISTAN ADM.
+OTA REVIEW OF REPORT TO THE SECRETARY OF THE DEPARTMENT OF VETERANS AFFAIRS ON THE ASSOCIATION BETWEEN ADVERSA HEALTH EFFECTS AND EXPOSURE TO AGENT ORANGE, SUBMITTED BY SPECIAL ASSISTANT ADM.
 E.R.
 ZUMWALT, JR., MAY 5, 1990

-(Background paper prepared by Heller Geiband, Health Program, Office of Technology Assessment, U.S. Congress, July 1990.)
+Background paper prepared by Hellen Geiband, Health Program, Office of Technology Assessment, U.S. Congress, July 1990.)

-(The views expressed in this Background Paper do not necessarily represent the view of the Technology Assessment Board or it individual members.)
+The views expressed in this Background Paper do not necessarily represent the views of the Technology Assessment Board or its individual members.)